Ahmedbashbash/BetterCallSaul/ReadMe.txt

    - CalculateTotalIncome(): based on the bill of each case, it sums the incomes for Saul
    - FavoriteClient(): it picks the client who has the biggest number of long sessions
-   - SaveFile(): this function creates a new text file, then writes only two values separated by a comma into it: the total income and the name of the favorite client
+   - SaveFile(): this function creates a new text file, then writes only two values separated by a comma into it: the total income and the name of the favorite client.